 Risks and Considerations Before Filing

-- Not a guarantee: The writ forces action but doesn’t ensure approval.
+- Not a guarantee: The writ forces action but doesn’t ensure approval, so your case could still be denied after the agency complies.

 Success Stories: Real Cases of Ending USCIS Delays

-- A naturalization applicant facing unexplained delays was sworn in shortly after the writ was filed.
+- A naturalization applicant, stalled by unexplained USCIS delays for months beyond the normal processing time, was finally sworn in shortly after their writ was filed, restoring their path to citizenship.

 How to Choose the Right Lawyer for Your Case